wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-devquickstarts-angular.md

 - Securely calls the app's To Do List API using Bearer tokens from AAD.
 - Signs the user out of the app.

-To build the complete working application, you'll need to:
+To build the complete working application, you will need to:

 2. Register your application with Azure AD.
 3. Install ADAL & Configure the SPA.